danfuzz/useful-bits/README.md

 Subdirectories of this project
 ------------------------------

-* etc &mdash; Miscellaneous support files.
+* `etc` &mdash; Miscellaneous support files.

-* host &mdash; The `host` executable.
+* `host` &mdash; The `host` executable.

-* all-good &mdash; Library example.
+* `all-good` &mdash; Library example.
 It is a proper library, importing `hook`, exporting `run`, and defining library constructor and destructor functions.

-* missing-export &mdash; Library example.
-It should succeed in loading and initializing, but it shoudl fail to run, because it does not export the symbol `run`.
+* `missing-export` &mdash; Library example.
+It should succeed in loading and initializing, but it should fail to run, because it does not export the symbol `run`.
 The host always tries to look that symbol up.

-* missing-import &mdash; Library example.
+* `missing-import` &mdash; Library example.
 It should fail to load, because it attempts to import the symbol `notFound`, which is not exported by the host.

-* weak-import &mdash; Library example.
+* `weak-import` &mdash; Library example.
 It is a proper library despite the fact that it attempts to export the symbol `notFound`, which is not exported by the host.
 It succeeds, because it declares the symbol reference as "weak", which means that it gets set to `NULL` when the library is loaded.